Regularity and confluence of geodesics for the supercritical Liouville quantum gravity metric: Introduction

 Throughout the paper, we let $h$ be a whole-plane GFF, we fix $\xi > 0$, and we let $D_h$ be a weak LQG metric associated with $h$ with parameter $\xi$.
 For now, the reader can think of $D_h$ as a subsequential limit of the re-scaled LFPP metrics $\frk a_\ep^{-1} D_h^\ep$, but we emphasize that all of our results also hold for any metric satisfying the axioms stated in Definition~\ref{def-metric} below.
 Also, most of our results are stated for $\xi > 0$ (not just $\xi \geq \xi_{\op{crit}}$), but many of the statements are either obvious or already proven elsewhere when $\xi \in (0,\xi_{\op{crit}})$.
 For $\xi > \xi_{\op{crit}}$, the metric $D_h$ does not induce the Euclidean topology.
 We therefore make the following notational convention.

 \begin{notation} Throughout this paper, topological concepts such as ``open", ``closed", ``boundary", etc., are always defined w.r.t.\ the Euclidean topology unless otherwise stated.
-Similarly, for a set $A\subset \BB C$, $\bdy A$ denotes its boundary w.r.t.\ the Euclidean topology and $\ol A$ denotes its closure w.r.t.\ the Euclidean topology. \end{notation}
+Similarly, for a set $A\subset \BB C$, $\bdy A$ denotes its boundary w.r.t.\ the Euclidean topology and $\ol A$ denotes its closure w.r.t.\ the Euclidean topology.
+Moreover, $z_n \to z$ always refers to convergence with respect to the Euclidean topology, unless otherwise stated. \end{notation}

 For any set $A$, the boundary of $A$ with respect to $D_h$ is contained in the Euclidean boundary $\bdy A$: this is because the Euclidean metric is continuous with respect to $D_h$.
 The reverse inclusion does not necessarily hold.
 For example, a $D_h$-metric ball is Euclidean-closed (Lemma~\ref{lem-ball-closed}) and has empty Euclidean interior (since the set of singular points is dense), so the Euclidean boundary of such a ball is equal to the whole ball.
 On the other hand, the $D_h$-distance from each point in the $D_h$-boundary to the center point of the ball is equal to the radius of the ball.
 Hence, any $D_h$-metric ball with the same center point and a strictly smaller radius is disjoint from the $D_h$-boundary of the ball, so in particular the $D_h$-boundary of the ball is not equal to the whole ball.